-Journal of Plankton Research publishes innovative papers that significantly advance the field of plankton research, and in particular, our understanding of plankton dynamics.
-The main topics covered are:
+Journal of Plankton Research publishes innovative papers that significantly advance the field of plankton research, and in particular our understanding of the wider role of plankton in ecosystem dynamics, ecology and evolution.

 JPR seeks to publish the highest quality scientific papers, with rapid publication, and with high standards of technical presentation.

 The prize honours the memory of David Cushing, Founding Editor of Journal of Plankton Research.
 It is awarded annually for the best paper by an early career stage scientist published in the journal during the previous year, where the first author is aged 35 or younger.
 The value of the prize is £300/$465.
 The name of the award winner will be published in the journal and on the web-site, and the winning paper will be made freely available online.
 Self-nomination is available as part of the online submission procedure.
 It is hoped that this prize will help to foster the interesting and high quality papers by young scientists that David Cushing so actively supported and that it will be a lasting legacy to the enormous contribution of the Founding Editor.

 To see this year’s prize winner and a list of past winners click here.

 Categories of papers